Contract Lifecycle Management

 Preventing price creep on invoices.
 Most clients see a full return on investment within 6-9 months of go-live.

 Q: Can we try the platform before we buy?
 A: We offer a Proof of Value (POV) engagement where we ingest a sample of your actual contracts.
-This allows you to see your own data inside the Brooklyn platform—visualizing your risks and obligations—before making a long-term commitment.
+This allows you to see your own data inside the Brooklyn platform—visualising your risks and obligations—before making a long-term commitment.